The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

-- Isolate infested plants as soon as possible.
+- Isolate the infested plants as soon as possible.

 - Don’t provide too humid conditions.

-- Check the plant regularly for the growth of weed and any other unwanted plants.
+- Check the plant regularly for the growth of weeds and any other unwanted plants.

 - Always remember to disinfect the tools you use for propagation and pruning.